 - Use relaxation techniques.
 If you’ve tried everything and your kids still get the heebie-jeebies in the dental chair, don’t fear!
 Try calming them down with some simple relaxation exercises.
 Instruct your child to inhale and exhale slowly and steadily.
 You can also try a technique where they tense different muscle groups as tight as can be, then release.

-A positive, comfortable relationship with your dentist or your child’s dentist is extremely important to easing dental anxiety.
+A positive, comfortable relationship with your dentist or your child’s dentist is extremely important to ease dental anxiety.
 Anxiety at any age can be alleviated when you’re comfortable with those who are taking care of your teeth.